just-buildsystem/justbuild/doc/concepts/service-target-cache.md

 Optionally, the client can request that `just serve` back up this tree in the CAS of the associated remote-execution endpoint.

+#### Auxiliary request: tree of a distdir

+For archives we typically require the `git` blob identifier to be given, thus the tree identifier corresponding to a distdir (i.e., a list of distfiles) can always be computed without fetching the actual archives.

+In order to allow `just-mr` to set up a repository description that can build against an _absent_ distdir repository root, `just serve` supports a request which, given a mapping of distfile names to their content blob identifiers, returns the tree identifier of a directory containing that list of distfiles, with the guarantee that all content blobs are known to `just serve`.
+The locations they are looked for are, in order: the local CAS, all known Git repositories (including the local Git cache), and the CAS of the associated remote-execution endpoint.
+Any blob located in a Git repository is made available in the local CAS.

+Optionally, the client can request that `just serve` back up this tree and all the content blobs in the CAS of the associated remote-execution endpoint.

 #### Auxiliary requests: known Git objects

 For `just fetch` operations typically either a blob (e.g., content of